-Participants may send examples of design challenges to meeting standards and guidelines for accessible design.
-Please send maps, photos, and or descriptions to firstname.lastname@example.org 2 weeks before the start of class.
+Participants are invited to send examples of design challenges they are facing in meeting standards and guidelines for accessible design.
+Please send maps, photos, and or descriptions to firstname.lastname@example.org by February 1.

 Brooke Struve is a Safety/Geometric Design Engineer at the Federal Highway Administration’s Resource Center in Lakewood, Colorado.
 Prior to joining the Resource Center, she was on the Preconstruction Team in FHWA’s Office of Infrastructure.
 There, she worked to advance best practices in the design discipline across the agency and provide technical support for Interstate access, geometric design, and accessible design for disabled pedestrians.
 Brooke has worked as a Project Manager for FHWA’s Eastern Federal Lands Highway Division and as a Team Leader for the Utah Department of Transportation, leading the development and design of projects ranging from low-volume recreational roads to urban arterials and freeways.
 Brooke has a B.S. in Civil Engineering from Brigham Young University and is a licensed professional engineer in the State of Utah.